gkaf89/NCC-Trainings/docs/openmp/exercise-2.md

 ??? question "Questions"

-     - What is the value of the varible `a` in the parallel region and after the parallel region?
+     - What is the value of the variable `a` in the parallel region and after the parallel region?
-     - After the parallel region, does variable `a` has been updated or not?
+     - After the parallel region, has variable `a` been updated or not?

 #### <u>Lastprivate</u>